AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 ./target/release/swanky-node purge-chain
 ```

-> Development **alice** account will be authority and sudo account as declared in the
+> The **alice** development account will be the authority and sudo account as declared in the
 > [genesis state](https://github.com/AstarNetwork/swanky-node/blob/main/node/src/chain_spec.rs#L44).
-> At the same time, the following accounts will be pre-funded:
+> While at the same time, the following accounts will be pre-funded:
 >
 > - Alice
 > - Bob